w3f/w3f-education/docs/Substrate/section2/substrate-pallets.md

 ## Common Pallets in FRAME

-Several standard pallets built using FRAME are used in many networks, as well as relay chains like Polkadot or Kusama.
+Several standard pallets built using FRAME are used in many networks and relay chains like Polkadot or Kusama.
 The standard pallet naming convention is `pallet_` followed by the actual name.
-The following are standard pallets that you will encounter:
+Here are a few standard pallets that you might often encounter as a developer:

 - `pallet_balances` - The Balances pallet provides account and balance functionality.
 - `pallet_system` - The System pallet provides low-level access to core types and cross-cutting utilities.
 It is the base layer for other pallets interacting with the Substrate framework components.